 The Story/The Direction:

-While this film does well with creating a intriguing environment, it plays it relatively safe in regard to it's message.
+While this film does well with creating an intriguing environment, it plays it relatively safe in regard to its message.
 It alludes to ideas of religion aren't as black and white as are thought but nothing really comes of it.
-This type of film could have made a very intriguing step towards analyzing this idea however it only toughed the top of the iceberg.
+This type of film could have made a very intriguing step towards analyzing this idea however it only touched the top of the iceberg.
 It also can be hard to get attached to these characters due to the dark tone of the film.

 Rating: 3.0/5.0 bowties